How to write a proportional to symbol( ∝) in LaTeX?

 Output :

-In my opinion, using proportional to symbols by default is the best practice.
+Using default proportional symbols is the best practice.

 \documentclass{article}